phuocvu911/art-decoder/README.md

 ### Notation Format

-Repeated characters are written as `[N pattern]`, where `N` is the repeat count and `pattern` is everything after the single separating space.
+Repeated characters are written as `[N pattern]`, where `N` is the repeat count and `pattern` is everything after the single delimiter space.

 | Encoded | Decoded |
 |---|---|